 Since 1999 Honduras has faced 19 claims, 15 of which are still pending; three were settled in favor of the investor and one was settled outside of arbitration.
-On ten occasions the sources of the claims have been BITs and FTAs, in three instances they have come via the National contracts.
+On ten occasions the sources of the claims have been BITs and FTAs, in three instances they have come via the National Investment Law, and six times via contracts.
 All claims against Honduras have been brought at ICSID.
-In nine of the 19 claims, the investors have been advised
+In nine of the 19 claims, the investors have been advised by the U.S. law firm White & Case.